willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ![Wifi band selection settings can be found through device manager](images/wifi5ghz.png)

-### My second controller takes long time to re-connect
+### My second controller takes a long time to re-connect

 Some older Intel radios experience this issue if motion controllers are powered on at the same time.
 To workaround this, do not power on controllers at the same time.

-### Bluetooth radio stopped working after PC crash
+### Qualcomm Bluetooth radio cannot pair controllers after PC crash

-Some QCA radios have issue where radio may end up in bad state after Windows crash.
+Some Qualcomm (QCA) Bluetooth radios have issue where the device may end up in bad state after Windows crash.
 Workaround until driver fix is available is to power off the PC completely.
-Keep eye on QCA radio driver updates for fix!
+This issue is fixed in QCA Bluetooth radio driver 10.0.0.448 or later.

+### Poor controller tracking with Marvell radio

+Please ensure you have driver 15.68.9210.47 or later in use (**device manager->Bluetooth->Marvell AVASTAR Bluetooth Radio Adapter->Properties->Driver**)

 ### Mixed Reality Portal is working, but motion controllers are tracking poorly (controllers keep flying away, shaking etc.)